What is Tear Gas?

 Call or email us so your family, friends and employees are protected from any and all effects from tear gas.
 AZ-BIO is bonded and insured with many years of experience in biohazard and tear gas cleanup.
 We will also help you navigate your insurance paperwork so you can get this cleanup done fast and efficiently as possible.

-A Short Video From Our Owner
+A Message From Our Owner

 As licensed professionals in biohazard cleanup, hoarding cleanup, and reconstruction, we are here to help you with all of your cleaning needs.
 Our specialties include biohazard cleanup, crime scene cleanup, homicide cleanup, suicide cleanup, unattended death cleanup, decomposition cleanup, blood cleanup, infectious disease cleanup, hoarding cleanup, bacteria testing, and restorations.

 We make it look like nothing every happened.